Hard-won gains at risk as COVID-19 Delta variant spreads: WHO

 The US Centers for Disease Control and Prevention (CDC) has described the Delta variant of the coronavirus as being as transmissible as chickenpox and cautioned it could cause severe disease, the Washington Post said, citing an internal CDC document.

 COVID-19 infections have increased by 80 per cent over the past four weeks in most regions of the world, WHO director-general Tedros Adhanom Ghebreyesus said.
-Deaths in Africa - where only 1.5 per cent of the population is vaccinated - rose by 80% over the same period.
+Deaths in Africa - where only 1.5 per cent of the population is vaccinated - rose by 80 per cent over the same period.

 "Hard-won gains are in jeopardy or being lost, and health systems in many countries are being overwhelmed," Tedros told a news conference.